GrahamLea/amberelectic-api-tools/README.md

 need to create a new tariff file.
 The document `data/tariffs/TariffsReadme.md` explains the format for creating a tariff file.
-It will probably be easiest to copy an existing one for a similar style of tariff and modify it rather than start from scratch.
+It will probably be easiest to copy an existing one for a similar type of tariff (e.g. time of use, demand, controlled load) and modify it rather than start from scratch.
 But it shouldn't be too hard.
+See below for how to find the data to go in these files.

 Lastly, if there isn't an "Other Charges" file for your location under `data/otherCharges`, or it's out of date, you'll need to create one of those.